python-pillow/Pillow/docs/reference/ImageGrab.rst

     Take a snapshot of the clipboard image, if any.

-    .. versionadded:: 1.1.4
+    .. versionadded:: 1.1.4 (Windows), 3.3.0 (OS X)

     :return: On Windows, an image, a list of filenames, or None if the clipboard does not contain image data or filenames.
              Note that if a list is returned, the filenames may not represent image files.

-             On Mac, this is not currently supported.
+             On Mac, an image,
+             or None if the clipboard does not contain image data.